 According to BITC international business companies present the most immediate potential for growth in Africa from an IFSC platform.
 International business companies cut across sectors and operate in several sub-Saharan countries and are typical investment companies, set on regional headquarters operations.

 The Botswana healthcare system is comprised of both government and private sector service providers.
 Public sector healthcare services are provided free or for a minimum fee to citizens and foreign nationals pay reasonable subsidized fees.

 Partnership with international institutions and investors would help improve the health sector as there is large room for improvement when it comes to the healthcare system and quality of care.

-Perhaps, it is fair to observe that there are many investment opportunities are in Botswana.
+Perhaps, it is fair to observe that there are many investment opportunities in Botswana.
 The country has growth potential with industries that both local and foreign investors can invest in over and above those mentioned here.
-A lot of young Batswana entrepreneurs today have a lot of brilliant business ideas that could be profitable but need investments to make the business ideas a reality.
+A lot of young Batswana entrepreneurs today with brilliant business ideas need investments to make the business ideas a profitable reality.
 Investment in serious entrepreneurs would benefit the country, potential employers and employees, the business owners, the country’s economy and improve the living standards of people.